 - NMP vendors:

 - loss of revenue

 - is a market of generic applets sustainable?

 - need to find niche markets:

-- ■ fault tolerance
+- fault tolerance

 - large networks where scalability is stretched to the limits

 - real-time networks where responsiveness and speed are stretched to the limits

-- Known problem:
+- Known problems:

 - clock synchronization

+- need to control timeout values

 - Potential problem (to be investigated):

-- Java is slow --> scalability (e.g. JDBC)
+- Java is slow (e.g. JDBC) --> impact on scalability?